- Postdoctoral Fellow, Harvard Medical School, 2000-2005

 Research in Plain Language

 Protein misfolding in cells creates a stress condition that leads to many human diseases.
 Misfolding-associated protein toxicity could be due to either loss of a protein function due to protein aggregation or gain of a toxic function when aggregated proteins recruit and inactivate other essential cellular factors.
-Protein aggregation has been linked to neurodegenerative diseases including Alzheimer’s disease and Parkinson’s disease.
-Currently, there is no effective treatment to alleviate symptoms of these diseases, not to mention a cure, highlighting the necessity to better understand how cells cope with protein misfolding-associated stress.
+Protein aggregation has been linked to neurodegenerative diseases such as Alzheimer’s disease and Parkinson’s disease.
+Currently, there is no effective treatment for these diseases, not to mention a cure, highlighting the necessity to better understand how cells cope with protein misfolding-associated stress.

 Our research group has made substantial progress toward the understanding of several PQC pathways.
-Our long-term goal is to develop small molecules or macromolecules to diminish the production of misfolded proteins in the cell, which may benefit patients suffering from protein misfolding-associated diseases.
+Our long-term goal is to develop small molecules or macromolecules to reduce the production of misfolded proteins in the cell, which may benefit patients suffering from protein misfolding-associated diseases.